-Globally, the hazard component consists of over 15 million plausible fluvial (river) and pluvial (surface water) flood events (the "event set"), which occur with a range of probabilities (return periods) under the climate of interest.
+Globally, the hazard component consists of over 15 million plausible fluvial (river) and pluvial (surface water) flood events (the "event set"), which occur with a range of probabilities (return 220 periods) under the climate of interest.
 The present day (baseline) event set is built with a synthetic precipitation time series (Keef et al., 2013) and rainfall-runoff models (Jakeman et al., 1990; Andrews and Guillaume, 2014), calibrated with historical rainfall (Saha et al., 2010), climate (Kottek et al., 2006), and land cover (Zobler, 1999; Arino et al., 2012) data.
 Flood depths and extents are determined by reference to JBA's high-resolution (30 m) global flood hazard maps, incorporating both fluvial and pluvial flooding (Lamb et al., 2009; D'Ayala et al., 2020; Massam et al., 2023).
+225

 Events under future climates are generated by scaling the baseline event set with return period change factors, which estimate the magnitude and spatial pattern of the climate change signal.
-In extreme value space, the overall impact of the return period change factors is to shift the "location" parameter of a generalised extreme value model (e.g., a change factor of 2 means that a future 100-year event has the same intensity as a present-day 200-year event) rather than also adjust the "shape" and "scale" parameters (e.g., allowing for different change factors at different return periods).
+The return period change factors map the intensity of a future event to a baseline equivalent in return period

-These change factors are determined using output from global climate models (GCMs).
-In our case, we used output from one of the UK Met Office GCMs (UKESM1-0-LL) (Sellar et al., 2019) that contributed to the sixth Coupled Model Intercomparison Project (CMIP6) (Eyring et al., 2016), generating an event set for a 2°C global warming scenario (2°C above pre-industrial temperatures), a level of warming that is broadly consistent with mid-century projections for a range of GCMs and scenarios (IPCC, 2021).
-While the change factor approach is simplified, this methodological choice respects the large uncertainty in GCM output and in determining spatially resolved future climate projections (e.g., Shepherd, 2014).
+- 230 space (e.g., a change factor of 2 means that a future 100-year event has the same intensity as a present-day 200-year event), which enables the model to use return period hazard maps for the present day.
+Note, the change factor at a given location is fixed for all return periods, which means that, among other things, the change in event intensity is monotonic across return periods. - 235 The change factors themselves are determined using output from global climate models (GCMs).
+In our case, we used output from one of the UK Met Office GCMs (UKESM1-0-LL) (Sellar et al., 2019) that contributed to the sixth Coupled Model Intercomparison Project (CMIP6) (Eyring et al., 2016), generating an event set for a 2°C global warming scenario (2°C above pre-industrial temperatures), a level of warming that is broadly consistent with mid-century projections for a range of GCMs and - 240 scenarios (IPCC, 2021).
+In brief, the change factors are calculated by generating a "climate uplift" (which can be negative) to the present day median annual maximum rainfall or river flow, which is then re-ranked in a series of ~ 30 years of present day data to give the change factor via the inverse Gingorten formula (Gringorten, 1963).
+While the change factor approach is simplified, this methodological choice respects the large uncertainty in GCM output and in determining spatially 245 - resolved future climate projections (e.g., Shepherd, 2014).